Apply early to improve your chances of being admitted to this very popular programme, offered in partnership with Manchester Metropolitan University.

 Students may apply for the Extended Non-means-tested Loan Scheme (ENLS) administered by the Student Finance Office (SFO) of the Working Family and Student Financial Assistance Agency.
 The maximum financial assistance provided under ENLS is equivalent to the total tuition fee(s) payable to HKU SPACE in the current academic year.
 For details, visit the ENLS websiteor contact SFO at 2150 6223Payment Method

-If your application is successful, you may have various choices as to how to pay the Year 1 course fee of HK$46,800:
+If your application is successful, you may have various choices as to how to pay the Year 1 course fee of HK$54,900 and HK$300 Administrative Processing Fee (Applicants will pay this fee together with the course fee.).

-Application and course fees can be paid by cash or EPS or WeChat Pay at any HKU SPACE enrolment counters.
+Course fees can be paid by cash or EPS or WeChat Pay or Alipay at any HKU SPACE Enrolment Centres.

 Dating back to 1824, Manchester Metropolitan University is one of the largest and most popular universities in the UK.
 It has over 38,000 undergraduate and postgraduate students, including a diverse community of 3,000 international students from over 120 countries.